flyingant/WII/README.md

-# WII
+# static-web-core

-The app named : Where is it ?
+This is a react with redux project for SPA (Single Page Application).